Granit Xhaka: Arsenal

 On 13 January 2022, Xhaka received a red card in an EFL Cup semi-final first-leg tie against Liverpool.
 It was his fifth overall red card in his Arsenal career.
 The match eventually ended goalless.
 Xhaka scored his first goal of the 2021–22 season with a long-range strike from 25 yards out, that helped seal a 3–1 victory over Manchester United at the Emirates Stadium.
 His stunning strike was eventually named winner of the club's annual Goal of the Season.

-Xhaka scored his first goal of the 2022–23 season, with a third goal from close range against Leicester in a 4–2 victory during their first home game of the season.
+Xhaka scored his first goal of the 2022–23 season, with a third goal from close range against Leicester City in a 4–2 victory during their first home game of the season.

+Bayer Leverkusen

+On 6 July 2023, Xhaka signed for Bundesliga club Bayer Leverkusen on a five-year contract for a fee of €25 million (£21.4 million).
+On 12 August, he made his debut in a 2023–24 DFB-Pokal match, playing the full 90 minutes in an 8–0 win against Teutonia Ottensen.
+On 23 February 2024, he scored his first goal for Leverkusen in a 2–1 victory against Mainz 05.

+On 14 April, Xhaka scored in Leverkusen's 5–0 win over Werder Bremen to clinch the club's first German championship.
+On 25 May, he scored the only goal against Kaiserslautern in the DFB-Pokal final, which granted his club their second ever DFB-Pokal trophy, and secured their invincible double season.

+Xhaka scored the opening goal of the 2024–25 Bundesliga season from long-distance against Borussia Mönchengladbach on 23 August 2024 as Leverkusen won 3–2; Xhaka did not celebrate out of respect for Gladbach.

+Sunderland

+On 30 July 2025, Xhaka returned to England, signing for newly promoted Premier League side Sunderland on a three-year contract for a reported initial fee of £13 million, with an additional £4 million in add-ons.
+Afterwards, he was named as Sunderland captain by head coach Régis Le Bris ahead of the 2025–26 season.
+Later that year, on 3 November, he scored his first goal in a 1–1 draw with Everton.